-In this section we discuss a model of the three bottom layers of the OSI architecture.
-In model is used to describe the functions of routing and relaying of user data through Network layer (and those below).
-Characteristics of data transfer, irrespective of there it is connection-oriented or connection-less, are discussed.
-Further, we take a look at the structure of an Intermediate system to highlight the relationship between routing and relaying and the three layers of protocols.
+section we discuss a model of the three bottom layers of the OSI architecture.
+The model is used to describe the functions of routing and relaying of user data through the work layer (and those below).
+Characteristics of data transfer, irrespective of the structure of an Intermediate system to highlight the relationship the mouting and relaying and the three layers of protocols.